Trading causal order for locality

 What if we drop the assumption of a definite causal order and regard it as a physical quantity sensitive to quantum indefiniteness~\cite{hardy2005}?
 This possibility has attracted much interest in recent years, {\it e.g.,\/}~as in the {\em quantum switch\/}~\cite{chiribella2013} achievable through indefinite wires connecting quantum gates~\cite{colnaghi2012} or through indefinite spacetime geometries formed from matter in a superposition of locations~\cite{zych2017}.
 Oreshkov, Costa, and Brukner~\cite{oreshkov2012} show that if, without further assumptions on causal connections, one insists that parties locally cannot detect any deviation from standard quantum theory, then indefinite causal order arises naturally: Their process-matrix framework encompasses the quantum switch~\cite{og16,araujo2015}, and also exhibits {\em noncausal correlations,\/}~{\it i.e.,\/}~correlations unattainable under a global causal order among the parties (see also Refs.~\cite{baumeler2014ieee,branciard2015,abbott2016}).
 Moreover, they show that the exotic causal possibilities that arise between two parties disappear in the classical limit.

-For three parties or more, however, {\em logically consistent classical processes\/} that create noncausal correlations exist~\cite{baumeler2014}.
+For three parties or more, however, {\em logically consistent classical processes\/} that create noncausal correlations exist~\cite{baumeler2014} (the interested reader may consult the Appendix for more details).
 For example, the deterministic Araújo-Feix/Baumeler-Wolf (AF/BW) process~\cite{af,baumeler2016} exchanges bits among three parties, Alice, Bob, and Charlie, in the following way.
-Each party receives a~bit~\mbox{$a:=(y\oplus 1)z$},~\mbox{$b:=(z\oplus 1)x$},~\mbox{$c:=(x\oplus 1)y$} from the process and {\em thereafter\/} provides a bit of their choice~$x,y,z$ to the process.
+Each party receives a~bit

+from the process and {\em thereafter\/} provides a bit of their choice~$x,y,z$ to the process.
 This resource allows every pair of parties to communicate to the third ({\it e.g.,\/}~Alice receives~$a$ which non-trivially depends on~$y,z$ of Bob and Charlie) in a single round: {\em Each party acts in the causal future of the other two.\/}

 The possibility of indefinite causal order---in particular, the AF/BW process---raises the following natural question: What happens to the tension between quantum theory and locality once the assumption of definite causal order is dropped?